-Note: you may want to familiarize yourself with terminology by going to: qmunity.ca/resources/queer-glossary/
+To familiarize yourself with LGBTQ terminology, go to: https://qmunity.ca/resources/queer-glossary/

 Pronounced "so-jee," SOGI stands for sexual orientation and gender identity.
 Since we all have a sexual orientation and gender identity, it includes all of us.